-The Community House (TCH) is currently seeking a full-time Early Childhood Teacher responsible for team-teaching alongside the Lead Teacher and with other teachers.
-Together staff is responsible for implementing a developmentally appropriate HighScope curriculum in accordance with the philosophy of the Early Childhood Center and state licensing regulations.
+Responsible for team teaching with Lead Teacher and additional teachers in classroom; including planning and implementing a developmentally appropriate HighScope curriculum in accordance with the philosophy of the Early Childhood Center (ECC) and state licensing regulations; and which supports the mission of The Community House (TCH).
 The Center is open Monday – Friday from 7am-6pm.

-• Ensure a daily well-planned environment with appropriate materials which stimulate children’s interest and involvement.
+Responsibility• Ensure a daily well-planned warm and nurturing environment with appropriate materials which stimulate children’s interest and involvement.

-• Gear program to needs of individual children with concerns for their interest, handicaps, special talents, individual style and pace of learning.
+• Gear program to needs of individual children with concerns for their interests, handicaps, special talents, individual style and pace of learning.

 • Gear expectations and responses to the various developmental levels of the children in the classroom.